sama1mansn/opbnb-docs/docs/build-on-opbnb/opbnb-testnet-info.md

 ### Private opBNB RPC Endpoints

-NodeReal supports the opBNB network, you can create your free opbnb RPC endpoints with your github or discord.
+NodeReal supports the opBNB network, you can create your free opBNB RPC endpoints with your github or discord.

  - https://nodereal.io/api-marketplace/opbnb-rpc